carloskiki/leptos-icons/leptos-icons/README.md

 ## Contributing

-Contributions are more than welcomed.
+Contributions are more than welcomed!
 Do not hesitate add icon libraries, features, etc.